DenysKozii/Bulletin_Board/README.md

 Application for posting and reading bulletins in the easiest way.
 Your account will be in safe because of encrypting all passwords!
-System totally under tests and without bugs!!!
+System almost under tests and without bugs)

 To build the project following requirements should be met:
 * Installed Oracle JDK 11